methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 ### 3. My Own Publishing Workflow

-Yes, this blog could be fully automated—from Obsidian to GitHub to production.
+Yes, this blog could be fully automated, from Obsidian to GitHub to production.

 But that friction?
-I choose it—on purpose.
+I choose it, on purpose.

 It forces me to look at the post one more time.
 To push it with intention.
 To stay involved in the act of shipping.
-That pause lets me refine the subtle stuff—the tone, the timing, the intention.
+That pause lets me refine the subtle stuff, the tone, the timing, the intention.

 ## Wrapping It Up

 The goal of automation is **not** to remove every ounce of effort.
 It’s to reduce the _right_ friction.

-Sometimes you have to live with the pain before you know what’s worth relieving.
+Occasionally you have to live with the pain before you know what’s worth relieving.

 Automation isn’t the destination.
 It’s a privilege you earn by knowing what matters.